-BRCA1/BRCA2 (Selected Variants) Specific genetic variants in the BRCA1 and BRCA2 genes are associated with an increased risk of developing certain cancers, including breast cancer (in women and men) and ovarian cancer.
+Specific genetic variants in the BRCA1 and BRCA2 genes are associated with an increased risk of developing certain cancers, including breast cancer (in women and men) and ovarian cancer.
 These variants may also be associated with an increased risk for prostate cancer and certain other cancers.
-This test includes three genetic variants in the BRCA1 and BRCA2 genes that are most common in people of Ashkenazi Jewish descent. play+a466176ee0, you do not have two of the three genetic variants we tested.
-Your result could not be determined for one variant.
-More than 1,000 variants in the BRCA1 and BRCA2 genes are known to increase cancer risk, so you could also have a variant not included in this test.
-In addition, most cases of male breast cancer and prostate cancer are not caused by inherited variants, so men without a variant are still at risk of developing these cancers.
-It's important to continue with any cancer screenings your healthcare provider recommends.
+This test includes three genetic variants in the BRCA1 and BRCA2 genes that are most common in people of BRCA1/BRCA2 (Selected Variants) play+7cc1ce1057, we could not determine if you have the three genetic variants we tested.
+This test is intended to detect two variants in the BRCA1 gene and one variant in the BRCA2 gene, but your result could not be determined.

-The test may not be able to determine a result for every variant tested.
 This can be caused by random test error or other factors that interfere with the test.
 If you have a personal or family history of cancer, you should talk to a healthcare professional about other testing options.
 How To Use This Test This test does not diagnose cancer or any other health conditions and should not be used to make medical decisions.
 Results should be confirmed in a clinical setting before taking any medical action.
 Please talk to a healthcare professional if cancer runs in your family, you think you might have cancer, or you have any concerns about your results.
-Review the BRCA1/BRCA2 (Selected Variants) tutorial See Frequently Asked Questions See Scientific Details for complete Indications for Use statement and full list of Warnings, Precautions, and Limitations Intended Uses Limitations - Tests for three specific genetic variants: the 185delAG and 5382insC variants in the BRCA1 gene and the 6174delT variant in the BRCA2 gene.
-These variants are associated with an increased risk of developing certain cancers. - · Provides information on whether a person's genetic result is associated with an increased risk for breast and ovarian cancer and may be associated with an increased risk for prostate cancer and certain other cancers. influence overall cancer risk.

-- Does not test for all possible variants in the BRCA1 and BRCA2 genes.
+Review the BRCA1/BRCA2 (Selected Variants) tutorial See Frequently Asked Questions See Scientific Details for complete Indications for Use statement and full list of Warnings, Precautions, and Limitations Intended Uses - Tests for three specific genetic variants: the 185delAG and 5382insC variants in the BRCA1 gene and the 6174delT variant in the BRCA2 gene.
+These variants are associated with an increased risk of developing certain cancers. - · Provides information on whether a person's genetic result is associated with an increased risk for breast and ovarian cancer and may be associated with an increased risk for prostate cancer and certain other cancers.
+Limitations - Does not test for all possible variants in the BRCA1 and BRCA2 genes.
 More than 1,000 variants in these genes are known to increase cancer risk.
-Only three of those variants are included in this test. - · Does not test for variants in other genes linked to hereditary cancers. · Does not account for non-genetic factors, like environment and lifestyle, that - · The interpretation of your genetic result depends on the sex you reported in your account settings. - · The variants included in this test are most commonly found in people of Important Ethnicities Ashkenazi Jewish descent.
-In 23andMe customers of other ethnicities, between 0% and 0.1% of individuals has one of the three variants in this This test does not include the majority of BRCA1 and BRCA2 variants found in people of other ethnicities.
+Only three of those variants are included in this test. - Does not test for variants in other genes linked to hereditary cancers. - · Does not account for non-genetic factors, like environment and lifestyle, that influence overall cancer risk. · The interpretation of your genetic result depends on the sex you reported in

+Important Ethnicities your account settings.

+- · The variants included in this test are most commonly found in people of Ashkenazi Jewish descent.
+In 23andMe customers of other ethnicities, between 0% and 0.1% of individuals has one of the three variants in this - This test does not include the majority of BRCA1 and BRCA2 variants found in people of other ethnicities.
 Therefore, a "variants not detected" result is less informative for people with no Ashkenazi Jewish ancestry.
-You do not have two of the three variants we tested linked to hereditary male breast cancer and prostate cancer.
-But your result could not be determined for one variant.
-Men without these variants are still at risk for male breast cancer and prostate cancer, because most cases of these cancers are caused by other factors.
+We could not determine if you have any of the three variants we tested linked to hereditary male breast cancer and prostate cancer.
+If you have a personal or family history of cancer, consider talking with a healthcare professional about additional testing.